Pastor Joseph Huston

 OFFICE HOURS: Tuesday – Thursday 10:00 am – 1:00 pm (June-August)

 Parsonage Phone (517) 646-6530

-I look forward to seeing you in church this Sunday and all through the season of Lent.
+I look forward to seeing you in Church throughout the summer.

 Let’s be caught by the Spirit’s wind together.
 Can you feel the breeze?